 “But this may be short-lived given continuing concerns about other European countries’ sovereign risk, the lagging euro zone growth, and extent of Greek ability to implement the belt-tightening programmes.”

 The euro has fallen for five consecutive months, the longest string of losses since the worst of the financial crisis in 2008.
+Since a December high above $1,50, the euro has fallen more than 14%, as the Greek fiscal crisis called into question the stability of the eurozone.

 The first rescue of a member of the 16-nation bloc aims to stem a debt crisis that has shaken markets, dented confidence in the euro and begun to spread to fellow eurozone weaklings Portugal and Spain.
 Berlin’s hesitancy has fuelled market panic.